anshulsamar/NNet/docs.md

 - _decIn_: input into decoder from previous time step i - 1
 - _decImIn_: input into the 'image' layer (N' in the picture above)
 - _decImOut_: output of the 'image' layer (N' in the picture above).
 This is tested against groundtruth.
-- _decImW_: weight between decoder and image layer
-- _decImB_: bias between decoder and image layer
 - _futOut_: output of future at time i
 - _futIn_: input into future from previous time step i - 1
 - _futImIn_: input into the 'image' layer (N' in the picture above)
 - _futImOut_: output of the 'image' layer (N' in the picture above).
 This is tested against groundtruth.
-- _futImW_: weight between future and image layer
+- _outImW_: weight between future and image layer
-- _futImB_: bias between future and image layer
+- _outImB_: bias between future and image layer

 ## Implementation Notes